A Village Community

 Bramford railway station was originally on the Eastern Union Railway but closed in 1955

 Bramford has always been an agricultural community, although remnants of its industrial past still exist along Paper Mill Lane.
-The old Fison's warehouses originally produced cloth before chemical fertiliser manufacturers took over in the 19th Century.
+The old Fison's site was the world's first complete superphosphate factory.
+Established by Edward Packard between 1851 and 1854.
+Joseph Fison set up in competition on this site in 1858 and the two companies were amalgamated soon afterwards.
 The largest of the three semi-circular warehouses still standing on the site is listed as the only example of its kind left in the country.

 Bramford 'Share' Library is the old telephone box in the centre of the village, opposite the Coop, where you will find a wide selection of both fiction, non-fiction, childrens and reference books.
 If you would like to add to the collection, please do.
 Kindly return borrowed books after reading, thank you.

 There is a private care village which is called Cherryfields made up of several bungalows and flats situated up Gippingstone Road in the centre of the village.